SGauvin/ctest-telescope.nvim/README.md

 # ctest-telescope

-`ctest-telescope` is a simple plugin that integrates with [CTest](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html) to allows you to fuzzy find your unit tests with [`telescope`](https://github.com/nvim-telescope/telescope.nvim) and debug them via [`nvim-dap`](https://github.com/mfussenegger/nvim-dap).
+`ctest-telescope` is a simple plugin that integrates with [CTest](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Testing%20With%20CMake%20and%20CTest.html) to allows you to fuzzy find your tests with [`telescope`](https://github.com/nvim-telescope/telescope.nvim) and debug them via [`nvim-dap`](https://github.com/mfussenegger/nvim-dap).

 ## Motivation